Document RAG Guide

 • Click ‘Create’

-• Select the flow class ‘Document RAG’
+• Select the flow blueprint ‘Document RAG’

 • Set the ID: doc-rag